Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Winding cycles and Argyres-Douglas surface

 which is the monodromy matrix associated with fibers of Kodaira type $II$.
 Geometrically, the $M_q$ fibers are tori with $(0,1)$-cycles shrinking to a point, while $M_d$ fibers are tori with $(1,-2)$-cycles shrinking to a point.
 The collision of an $M_q$ fiber and an $M_d$ fiber is shown at the bottom of Figure \ref{fig:collide I1}.

-Physically, the resulting AD singular fiber corresponds to the $(A_1, A_2)$ Argyres-Douglas theory, as both a quark and a dyon become massless simultaneously.
+Physically, the resulting AD singular fiber corresponds to the $(A_1, A_2)$ AD theory, as both a quark and a dyon become massless simultaneously.
 A similar analysis can be carried out for other collisions, such as when an $I_2$ or $I_3$ fiber collides with a dyon $I_1$ fiber.
-These collisions result in singular fibers of Kodaira types $III$ and $IV$, respectively, corresponding to the $(A_1, A_3)$ and $(A_1, D_4)$ Argyres-Douglas theories.
+These collisions result in singular fibers of Kodaira types $III$ and $IV$, respectively, corresponding to the $(A_1, A_3)$ and $(A_1, D_4)$ AD theories.
 The possibilities of AD-type collisions are summarized as the red arrows in Figure \ref{fig:Kodaira}.
-As noted in \cite{Argyres:1995jj}, there are no higher-level Argyres-Douglas theories in the Coulomb branch moduli space of SU(2) $N_f = 4$ SQCD.
+As noted in \cite{Argyres:1995jj}, there are no higher-level AD theories in the Coulomb branch moduli space of SU(2) $N_f = 4$ SQCD.

 The conditions for the appearance of AD-type singular fibers are more complicated than those for the usual $I_k$-type or $I_0^*$-type fibers.
 In addition to tuning the mass parameters, the complex coupling $\tau$ must also be carefully adjusted.
 These conditions can be determined by solving \eqref{AD_SW} directly.
 The generic Seiberg-Witten curve is given by \eqref{SW-Nf4-generic}.
 By equating \eqref{AD_SW} with this generic form and eliminating $x_0$, one can derive two complex equations involving the $u$ parameter.